mc-mc111/RTGS-Style-AI-Analyst/outputs/insights/insight_report.md

 **Visualization:**
 ![Correlation between 'billedservices' and 'totservices'](insight_2_correlation.png)

-**Recommendation:** Given the low Pearson correlation (0.05) between billed and total services, a review of billing practices and service delivery processes is recommended to ensure accurate billing and efficient service provision.
+**Recommendation:** Given the negligible correlation (0.05) between billed and total services, investigate potential discrepancies in billing practices or service delivery processes to maximize revenue generation and optimize resource allocation.

 ### Top 15 Mean of 'totservices' by 'division'
 > **Question:** *Which division has the highest average total services offered?*